 What is hyperbaric oxygen therapy?

-Hyperbaric oxygen therapy is widely recognized by the medical community as a highly effective modality of rehabilitative therapy.
+Hyperbaric oxygen therapy is widely recognized by the medical community as a highly effective modality of rehabilitative therapy for evidence-based conditions.
 It is covered under most major insurance plans, as well as Medicare, Tricare, Workers Compensation, State Merit, and other payment programs.

 A word diagram of the phrase hyperbaric oxygen helps clarify the treatment’s meaning: